How to Fix Delayed Notifications on a Google Pixel Phone on Android 11, 12, 13, 14 Using ADB via USB (Tethered) or On the Device Itself (Untethered)

 4. Scroll down, and check the “Android debugging” or “USB debugging” entry under “Debugging”

-5. While on this page, make sure to also enable "Wireless Debugging".
-It will be useful later to permit executing ADB commands right on the phone via an app, without the need to connect it to the computer via USB after each reboot
+5. While on this screen, you can also enable "Wireless Debugging".
+Doing this would allow executing ADB commands right on the phone via an app, without the need to connect it to the computer via USB after each reboot.
+More on this below

 Now you can decide how to issue ADB commands: